suprafrontal/hemato.ai.docs/source/index.html.md

 Processing time varies based on number of files and their size, number of tasks, and system workload and available resources.
 You can either:

-- Wait for a callback if you provided a `callback_url`
+- Optionally wait for a callback if you provided the `callback_url` to be called
 - Check the status manually

 #### Check Status